All Episodes

 Anyway, Gateway Pundin pointed out, San Jose Police Department, we're going to show you all this video tonight.

-Has adamantly denied the charges, but Trump supporters were attacked by violent writers after this event, and a day after the melee erupted outside the Trump rally, the San Jose police chief and the mayor defended themselves.
+And a day after the melee erupted outside the Trump rally, the San Jose police chief and the mayor defended themselves.

-San Jose Police Chief insisted that it's more important for police to hold their skirmish line formations than to stop individual attacks.
+Well, it appeared that many onlookers to the police that the violence went unchecked, San Jose Police Chief insisted that it's more important for police to hold their skirmish line formations than to stop individual attacks.

 What?

-You see the lady that was, you know, the one guy punched in the face.
+You see the lady that was, you know, the one guy punched in the face?

 I see over the weekend that Bill Crystal's white knight has dropped out of the presidential race.